-Did you know ISAs are tax free in your lifetime, but could be liable to Inheritance Tax on your death, or the death of your spouse if later?
-40% of what you’ve carefully saved over the years could end up in the taxman’s coffers, rather than go to your loved ones.
+Did you know ISAs are not tax free forever?
+Contrary to what many think, they could be liable to inheritance tax.
+So, 40% of what you’ve carefully saved over the years could end up in the taxman’s coffers, rather than go to your loved ones.

 Until recently there was no way to protect ISAs from IHT without losing the tax benefits of tax-free growth and income.
 This changed in 2013.

-So how could you make your ISA IHT free?
+A rule change that could help make your ISA IHT free

 There is nothing stopping you from selecting AIM stocks yourself.
 But how do you ensure they qualify – and continue to qualify – for the relief?
 Do you have time to research and pick the right stocks?
 AIM is a market of extremes: some shares perform outstandingly, many poorly.

-This is why more and more investors are choosing to invest in an AIM Inheritance Tax ISA portfolio.
+This is why more and more investors are choosing to invest in AIM Inheritance Tax ISA portfolios, AIM ISAs in short.
 That's a portfolio of AIM stocks selected and managed by a professional manager and held in an ISA.

 - Invest your ISA allowance (currently £20,000)